Amendments in the CSR Law: What it means for you

 The Bottom line:

-New companies will be brought into the CSR fray due to removal of the limit on years of existence.
-The new provisions allow for multi-year projects and penalisation for non-compliance has been increased.
+New companies may be brought into the CSR fray due to removal of the criterion on years of existence.
+The proposed provisions allow for multi-year projects up to 3 years and propose criminal penalisation for non-compliance.

 NOTE: The CSR landscape is poised to undergo changes with the recent set of proposed amendments to the Companies Act.
 While the discussion and debate is on, the right interpretation of the implications is critical.

 Sattva has been working with various corporate clients to help them define their social impact goals and maximise the return on social investment.
 Our focus is to solve critical problems and find scalable solutions.
 We assist companies in formulating their long-term CSR strategy by strategically aligning with business to provide meaningful solutions to social issues.

 Do share your contact details with us and you will receive a copy directly to your mailbox!